manjeetkr23/Fetchify/docs/README.md

-# Shots Studio Company Website
+# Fetchify Company Website

-This is the official company website for Shots Studio, designed for KYC verification and professional presentation.
+This is the official company website for Fetchify, designed for KYC verification and professional presentation.

 ## Structure